Carestream Health: History

 In 2007, the Kodak Health Group was sold to Onex Corporation for $2.35 billion in cash.
 Around 8,100 employees transferred to Onex, and Kodak Health Group was renamed Carestream Health.

 In April 2017, Carestream Health announced an agreement to sell its Dental Digital business to private equity firms Clayton, Dubilier & Rice and the Hillhouse Capital Management group, part of CareCapital Advisors Limited.

 Carestream Dental provides imaging systems and practice management software for general and specialist dental practices.
 The dental X-ray film and anesthetics business were not included in the agreement and remain with Carestream Health.

 Products

-Products include: laser printers with dry film technology, DryView laser imaging film, computed radiography systems, digital radiography systems, and other diagnostic imaging systems for the medical and dental imaging fields.
+Products include: photothermographic laser imagers, photothermographic imaging film, computed radiography systems, digital radiography systems, and other diagnostic imaging systems for the medical and dental imaging fields.
 Carestream Health owns more than 800 patents for medical and dental imaging technology.
 Digital imaging technologies include the DRX-1 series, which allows a wireless connection between the digital X-ray detector and computer system (whether part of their static system or a mobile/portable radiography system).